A many star background

 And during that decade the whole beach was used for swimming by daring residents of Heraklion, who started hesitantly and sometimes secretly to appear.
 In front of the Megaron, some distance out to sea, there was a protruding old Turkish shipwreck.
 Whoever managed to swim out to it was considered an excellent swimmer.

+Thus, the entirety of the Megaron residents, who wrote its history with their lives, left just like its glory left with them.
+Today it is characterized as a work of art and a historical preserved monument.
 Luckily this unique building, both for Heraklion and the whole island of Crete, was radically renovated and transformed into a magnificently luxurious hotel.

 We welcome you to Megaron which will impress you with its every detail and charm you every step of the way.